 If your total itemized deductions exceed the standard deduction for your filing status, itemizing may still lower your tax bill.
 The proposed standard deduction is $16,000 for single filers and married individuals filing separately, $32,000 for married couples filing jointly and $24,000 for heads of household.
 Taxpayers with deductible expenses such as mortgage interest, property taxes and charitable contributions may find itemizing more beneficial—especially if they live in high-tax states.

-However, the bill adds a phase-down provision for itemized deductions based on taxable income.
+However, the House bill added a phase-down provision for itemized deductions based on taxable income.
 Specifically, itemized deductions are reduced by:

 - 5/37 of the lesser of state and local tax deductions or excess income over the 37% tax bracket threshold, and